AdTnr/BodiTraxExtract/README.md

 # Boditrax Data Scraper

-A Python script to scrape body composition data from Boditrax and save it as JSON.
+A Python script to scrape body composition data from Boditrax and save it as CSV.

 ## Setup
 1. Install requirements: